instagram logo twitter logo facebook logo

 STREAM Network

-The workshop brought together feminist women’s rights activists who are all women living with HIV, from Argentina, Cameroon, India, Kenya, Tanzania, Uganda, UK/Ireland and Zimbabwe; as well as long-term Stepping Stones female and male practitioners from Kenya, Tanzania, Uganda and Zimbabwe.
+The workshop brought together women living with HIV who are all feminist women’s rights activists, from Argentina, Cameroon, India, Kenya, Tanzania, Uganda, UK/Ireland and Zimbabwe; as well as long-term Stepping Stones female and male practitioners from Kenya, Tanzania, Uganda and Zimbabwe.
 The workshop comprised of participants with an age-range stretching from our mid- twenties to our late seventies.
 Together we resolved to join our diverse experiences, knowledge, skills and passions together to create the STREAM Network and a five-year global strategic plan was developed.

-The Network seek a common purpose - to uphold and maintain the SRHR of women and girls especially in all our communities in the context of HIV, irrespective of our HIV status.
+The Network seeks a common purpose - to uphold and maintain the SRHR of women and girls especially in all our communities in the context of HIV, irrespective of our HIV status.
 We all recognize that violence against women, and against children form a key part of children’s and women’s vulnerability both to acquiring HIV and to living with HIV, across the life span.

 Click below to read from each country: